-Born in the mountains of Placitas, New Mexico, Lance has lived most of his life in Albuquerque where his parents, grandparents and larger community nurture a love of art and nature.
+Born in Placitas, New Mexico, Lance has lived most of his life in Albuquerque where his parents, grandparents and larger community nurture a love of art and nature.
 He holds a degree in Entrepreneurial Studies from the University of New Mexico.
 While taking art classes his whole life, Lance is a self taught

 His enterprises have included the operation of a landscaping company and a screen-printing shop; he was also an award-winning display artist for Urban Outfitters.
 Often collaborating with other artists, working with Meow Wolf building immersive environments in New Mexico, Las Vegas, Denver, and elsewhere.
 He received the Fulcrum Fund in 2019 for his Project Lost Highways; a grassroots public art project placing work in small art towns throughout New Mexico.
 Set to open April 2020, unfortunately due to the pandemic is still on hold.

 In this sped-up capitalistic world, regard is given to new and shiny things.
 All too many humans have forgotten their traditions and lost connection with nature.
 I am troubled by this loss but find hope in the debris, I see poetry in trash.
 Through the construction of spaces and objects, I create visceral art works that connect people with a sense of natural wonder.